Splode/hackwild/_drafts/event-handling-techniques.md

 ### Handler Limitations

 Event property handlers are a simple way to create and handle events, but it does have a caveat.
-Attempting to define more than one handler will overwrite already-defined handlers.
+Attempting to define additional handlers will overwrite existing handlers.
 For example, in the following example, the second handler overwrites the first.

 ```ts
 // consumer.ts